Finding balance as a game designer

 This takes us into games that are already in development.

-By having this all in one file that I can easily access, this allows me to know where each game is at and what is needed next.
+Having this all in one file that I can easily access allows me to know where each game is at and what is needed next.
 I can just pull up the file on Monday and determine which games need my attention most this week.
 This is super helpful when you’ve got a dozen or more games on the go at different stages (which is often the case for me!).

 What gets planned gets done

-At the start of each week, I determine what my main priorities are (which may include working on games, following up with publishers, writing, course development, etc.) and if there are any crucial deadlines.
+At the start of each week, I determine what my main priorities are (which may include working on games, prepping for an upcoming Kickstarter campaign, taking steps to deliver on a current campaign, following up with publishers, consulting, development work, etc.) and if there are any crucial deadlines.
 Then I plan out my week.

 I keep a spreadsheet (you can probably tell by now that I really like spreadsheets!) that documents my big goals for the current 12-week period, along with my tasks for the current week to help me reach those goals.
 I then plan out which tasks I need to complete each day in order to stay on track.

 Not having a boss or a lot of strict deadlines, it’s easy to continuously say “I’ll get to that later” but never actually get there.
-By planning my week and scheduling my time, I always know what needs to get done, and I can hold myself accountable.
-I don’t always finish everything, but I try to get the top priorities done and carry anything less important over to next week.
+By planning my week and scheduling my time, I always know what needs to get done and I can hold myself accountable.
+I don’t always finish everything I set out to complete but I try to get the top priorities done and carry anything less important over to the next week.

 Other work

-In addition to working on my games, I also continue to write my weekly blog, work on new books, and develop my courses for game designers.
+In addition to working on my games, I also continue to post my weekly blog, do consulting and development work, and help other game designers in various manners.

-It may seem like a lot of things on the go, and some people ask me how I can be such a prolific writer.
+It may seem like a lot of things on the go and some people ask me how I can be such a prolific writer and designer.

 Well, I’ll let you in a little secret.
 The key is CONSISTENCY.

-Every morning from Monday to Friday I spend 45 minutes to an hour writing or editing.
-This allows me to create a backlog of blogs and articles that I can schedule every week.
+Every morning from Monday to Friday I used to spend 45 minutes to an hour writing or editing.
+This allowed me to create a backlog of blogs and articles that I could schedule every week.
 It’s a tremendous relief not to feel rushed to put out new content all the time.
-I always have the next article ready to go.
+I always had the next article ready to go.

-Once I have a good backlog of articles, I can then dedicate that writing time to my next book idea.
-Once that’s written, I have that dedicated time that I can use to edit my work.
+Once I had a good backlog of articles, I could then dedicate that writing time to my next book idea.
+Once that’s written, I had that dedicated time that I could use to edit my work.

 If there is enough interest, I expand on that outline and use some of my writing time to develop the content for the course.
 Once edited, I can dedicate time to record the lessons and put together any additional resources necessary.